greggman/HappyFunTimes/docs/changelist.md

     *   Fixed `gamedisconnect` message so it includes the id of the game that disconnected.

+    *   Fixed touch buttons so no timeout is needed.

+        I think I maybe (or maybe not) finally understand pointer events enough to not need a timeout to make sure they don't stick.
+Crossing my fingers.

+    *   Added `consoleTarget` option to commonui.
+Valid values are "game" and "html".

+        If "html" console.log and console.error are retargeted to HTML. `options.debug` needs to be true to see that html.
+If "game" console.log and console.error are sent back to the game.
+This can be used to try to debug something when there's no way to connect a debugger.

+    *   make `hft start --port` option work.

 *   0.0.36

     *   added `--instructions` which puts a scrolling banner on top of each